 Advantages of non-delineated parking management systems

-There are benefits to delineated spaces and non, but the latter is a more flexible option that can cut down on costs.
+There are both benefits of non-delineated parking systems and delineated management systems, but the former is a more flexible option that can cut down on costs.
 These advantages span into several departments, and are often major pluses for motorists as well.

 Lower infrastructure investment

 As there’s no need for individually numbered stalls, there’s no need to paint lines and numbers on the ground or curb for stall markings.
 This is advantageous from a financial point of view: less financial investment and less labor expense.
 As there is no need to do regular upkeep to maintain delineated parking spaces, there is now less regular spend.

 Even if your community chooses to outline curbside stalls—or if it was necessary in certain situations, such as for angle parking—numbers wouldn’t be needed.
 Just this would reduce the expenditure of labor.

 Decreased inventory and servicing

 Beyond using less paint, if your community (or specific zones) would use pay by plate, your parking system could be paper free.
 Receipts at kiosks could be optional, if issued at all.
 Motorists could also pay for their parking from their smartphone or tablet, never even visiting a kiosk at all.
 Again, the main advantage here is fewer costs realized on both paper and the manpower needed to keep kiosk printers stocked.
 The secondary benefit is environmental, as less paper would be used and less waste would be generated.

 More efficient and accurate enforcement

 For parking enforcement officers, not needing to match up vehicles to stall numbers could increase efficiency.
 This would, in turn, mean fewer enforcement officers needing to be on the job at any given time, something the administration will appreciate.

 This is done through modern parking management software.
 With a pay by plate system and license plate recognition technology, it’s incredibly quick for vehicle LPR to capture non paid parking which then can dispatch closest officer.